How to Stay Motivated for Exercise After Bariatric Surgery

 Be Patient With Yourself

 Exercise plays a vital role in maintaining long-term success after bariatric surgery.
-By starting slowly, setting SMART goals, and staying connected with your healthcare team, patients can build healthy habits that support lasting weight loss and improved quality of life.
+By starting slowly, setting SMART goals, and staying connected with your healthcare team, you can build healthy habits that support lasting weight loss and an improved quality of life.